fkonradmain/nyc-taxi-weather/docs/data-quality.md

 ##### 3. Acceptable legacy file types

-File types that allow incomplete data:
+File types that can be processed if the data was incomplete:

 - **CSV**
 - **TSV**